 Building Languages to Solve Problems

-When a problem is complex enough, the solution is often to build a language for that problem.
+When a problem is complex enough, the right move is to build a language for that problem.
 SICP's most powerful idea.

 The book: Full text (free) | MIT lectures